aws/aws-cdk/packages/@aws-cdk/aws-dynamodb-global/README.md

 ---
 <!--END STABILITY BANNER-->

 This module has been deprecated.
-Use `@aws-cdk/aws-dynamodb.Table` with `replicaRegions` instead.
+Use `@aws-cdk/aws-dynamodb.Table` with `replicationRegions` instead.